tlotze/ophelia/doc/README.txt

 Script context
 --------------

-apache, req, context: see above
+apache, request, context: see above

 spi: the script programmers' interface defined by pthandler.